 This is dedicated to enhancing the quality of life for people across the lifespan, including older adults.
 As well, the Centre focusses on individuals with an array of health conditions, chronic diseases and risk factors such as obesity and type II diabetes.
 The centre co-ordinates programs, links researchers to groups in Niagara and partners with local, provincial and national organizations to set up networks of excellence.
 Researchers come from a variety of disciplines to address the biological, psychological and social determinants of health.
 The centre’s mission is to promote health, prevent disease and work to help rehabilitate/reintegrate people.

-The Centre for Bone & Muscle Health brings together researchers from the Departments of Physical Education and Kinesiology and Community Health Sciences.
+This brings together researchers from the Departments of Kinesiology and Health Sciences.
 They work with colleagues from other institutions to develop a greater understanding of the functioning and adaptability of muscle tissue.
 They also work to better understand how this tissue contributes to health and disease.
 In the past two decades, the role of muscle in overall health maintenance has proven to be significant.